 - A. Inspection Door

 - B. Vacuum Door

 - C. Door Arm

 - D. Spring

-- Low dump models: Remove the vacuum plug from the side of the hopper.
+- 6. Low dump models: Remove the vacuum plug from the side of the hopper.

-- 7. Assemble the vacuum wand to the vacuum hose. - 8.
-Connect the hose to the vacuum connection.
+- 7. Assemble the vacuum wand to the vacuum hose.

+- 8. Connect the hose to the vacuum connection.

-CONNECTING VACUUM HOSE -- LOW DUMP MODEL
+CONNECTING VACUUM HOSE-LOW DUMP MODEL

-- A. Vacuum Connection - B. Vacuum Plug - C. Hose - 9.
-Start the engine and move the throttle control to the (Fast 1) position. - 10.
-Place the main brush, vacuum fan, and filter shaker switch in the (Main Brush On) position. - 11.
-Vacuum the area as required. - 12.
-When finished, stop the engine and place the main brush, vacuum fan, and filter shaker switch in the middle position. - 13.
+- A. Vacuum Connection

+- B. Vacuum Plug

+- C. Hose

+- 9. Start the engine and move the throttle control to the (Fast 1) position.

+- 10. Press the main brush and vacuum fan switch to start the vacuum fan.

+- 11. Vacuum the area as required. - 12.
+When finished, press the main brush and vacuum fan switch to stop the vacuum fan; then stop the engine. - 13.
 Disassemble the vacuum wand and hose.
 Place them in their storage locations. - 14.
-Low dump models: Replug the vacuum connection. - 15.
-Pull the vacuum door arms up to open the vacuum door. - 16.
-Low dump models: Pull the door retainer through the door brackets and latch to hold the vacuum door open.

-Multi-level dump models: Pull the vacuum door open.
-The spring will keep the door open.

-17. Close the hopper inspection door.
+Low dump models: Replug the vacuum connection. - Pull the vacuum door arms up to open the vacuum door. - 16.
+Low dump models: Pull the door retainer through the door brackets and latch to hold the vacuum door open. - Multi-level dump models: Pull the vacuum door open.
+The spring will keep the door open. - 17.
+Close the hopper inspection door.